Fungal Infections

 Some fungal infections can be passed on sexually – these include Thrush, Jock Itch (like athletes foot, but around the genitals) and Balanitis (inflammation of the end of the penis).

-There are a number of creams, lotions and tablets available from your chemist, doctor or sexual health clinic that can help clear up or reduce the symptoms of fungal infections.
+There are a number of creams, lotions and tablets available that can help clear up or reduce the symptoms of fungal infections.

-You can get free and confidential advice and information about sexually transmitted infections from your local GP, Nurse or from Sexual Health Sheffield’s STI Screening and Treatment Service.
+You can get free and confidential advice and information about fungal infections from your local GP or Nurse.

 If used correctly and consistently, condoms can help reduce the chance of the sexual transmission of fungal infections.